-Role of the Committee.
+Role of the Compensation Committee.
 The Compensation Committee has responsibility for establishing and monitoring the executive compensation programs and for making decisions regarding executive compensation.
 The Chief Executive regularly attends the Compensation Committee meetings, and the Compensation Committee also meets regularly in executive sessions.
 The Chief Executive is not present for deliberations by the Compensation Committee regarding his compensation.
 The Compensation Committee recommends the Chief Executive's compensation to the Board, which then reviews and approves the Committee's recommendation, unless the Committee is required to approve such compensation under applicable law.
 The Compensation Committee also considers the recommendations of the Chief Executive with respect to compensation of the other Named Executives, and after reviewing such recommendations, determines their compensation.
 The Compensation Committee also monitors, administers and approves awards under the various incentive compensation plans for all levels within the Company, including awards under the Company's annual cash incentive plan and 2010 Long-Term Incentive Plan (the "2010 Plan").
 As permitted by the 2010 Plan, the Compensation Committee has delegated its authority to the Chief Executive to approve interim awards under the 2010 Plan to non-executives on a limited basis between meetings of the Compensation Committee.

 Role of Consultants.
-During 2015 and 2016, the Company and the Compensation Committee received advice from Frederic W. Cook & Co., Inc. ("F.W.
+During 2016 and 2017, the Company and the Compensation Committee received advice from Frederic W. Cook & Co., Inc. ("F.W.
 Cook") with respect to executive compensation practices and trends generally and within the airline industry and the peer group listed below.
 The Company and the Compensation Committee retained F.W.
-Cook to advise on the amounts and forms of compensation awarded to Named Executives in 2015 and 2016.
+Cook to advise on the amounts and forms of compensation awarded to Named Executives in 2016 and 2017.
 After conducting an evaluation using the factors established by the Securities and Exchange Commission and The Nasdaq Global Select Market, the Compensation Committee determined that F.W.
 Cook is independent and that there is no conflict of interest resulting from the engagement of F.W.
-Cook during 2016.
+Cook during 2017.
 The Compensation Committee has sole authority to hire and fire external compensation consultants.

 Industry Compensation Data.
-The Compensation Committee also evaluates surveys and other available data regarding the executive compensation programs of other regional and major air carriers, as well as other transportation and logistics companies, in order to determine the competitiveness of the Company's executive compensation programs.
-The Compensation Committee performed such a review in August 2015, which included a review of the executive compensation levels and practices at peer companies with revenue and enterprise value between approximately one-third times and three times SkyWest's.
+The Compensation Committee also evaluates data regarding the executive compensation programs of other air carriers, as well as other transportation and logistics companies, in order to determine the competitiveness of the Company's executive compensation programs.
+The Compensation Committee performed such a review in November 2016 and again in November 2017, which included a review of the executive compensation levels and practices at peer companies with revenue and enterprise value between approximately one-third times and three times SkyWest's.
 The Company's revenue and enterprise value were both above the peer group median at the time the study was conducted.
-The peer companies used in the 2015 review were: Alaska Air Group, Inc., Allegiant Travel Company, Air Transport Services Group Inc., Atlas Air Worldwide Holdings, Inc., Forward Air Corporation, Genesee & Wyoming Inc., Hawaiian Holdings, Inc., Hub Group, Inc., JetBlue Airways Corporation, Old Dominion Freight Line, Inc., Republic Airways Holdings Inc., Spirit Airlines, Inc., Virgin America Inc., Werner Enterprises, Inc., WestJet Airlines Ltd., and XPO Logistics, Inc..
+The peer companies used in the November 2017 review were: Air Canada Inc., Alaska Air Group, Inc., Allegiant Travel Company, Atlas Air Worldwide Holdings, Inc., Genesee & Wyoming Inc., Hawaiian Holdings, Inc., Hub Group, Inc., J.B.
+Hunt Transport Services, Inc., JetBlue Airways Corporation, Kansas City Southern, Old Dominion Freight Line, Inc., Spirit Airlines, Inc., Werner Enterprises, Inc., WestJet Airlines Ltd., XPO Logistics, Inc., and YRC Worldwide Inc.